SediDeVone/AvalonRo/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 ```

-## There is no warranty with this service, neither expressed nor implied.
+## There is no warranty with this code, neither expressed nor implied.
-   * This is an unofficial service, provided by a guy with a computer at his house.
+   * Trigger Warning.
+This is an unofficial code, provided by a guy with a computer at his house.
+Consider yourself warned.
    * We may miss engine updates due to the many factors out of our control.
 The engine upgrade might break script, my cable modem might fail, solar flares...
-   * We may need to change the format of the script without warning.
+   * We may need to change the format of the scripts without warning.
 Though we'll try not to do that.

 If you use data from this website for a public work, we ask that you mention and link to https://github.com/Alvaren/AvalonRo in your work.